 Site Plan: Replace the existing north entrance walkway with new materials and extend it to a crosswalk where visitors will cross from the north parking area.
-The existing gazebo will be removed, and existing light posts will be removed and replaced with new light posts (previously approved by HPC) to illuminate the new walkway.
-The newly extended path will follow the drive edge, collect visitors pulling them to the mansion and off the driveway.
+The newly extended path will follow the drive edge, pulling visitors to the mansion and off the driveway.
 Foliage around the north entrance will be trimmed or removed to open up the view of the mansion.
-The new pathway alignment allows more space for garden plantings to screen a hose bib at the mansion corner.
+The new pathway alignment allows more space for garden plantings to screen a hose bib, window wells and existing A/C units.
+An automatic door opener will be added to the north entrance landing to increase accessibility.